 - You see that there are labels with the same values.
 We want to get rid of them and activate Remove Multiples for that.
 You can also try the Nice Numbers option now which searches for the next logarithmic style labels.
 But we continue with deactivated Nice Numbers parameter now. - 11.
 Activate Animate Values and turn down Total Length[%] to 0.0.
-Create a keframe, set Total Length[%] back to 100.0 and create another keyframe. - This will create an animation where the label values should count up to their final value. - Start the animation and see the labels counting and distributing over the specified XY range.
+Create a keyframe, set Total Length[%] back to 100.0 and create another keyframe. - This will create an animation where the label values should count up to their final value. - Start the animation and see the labels counting and distributing over the specified XY range.

-12.16.4 Data Storage
+12.17.4 Data Storage

 This plug-in stores data in the current scene and sends it to the other plugins on startup.
-This plugin helps artists during scene design if there is no data source available.
+This plugin helps artists during scene design if there is no data source available, and to hold data within e.g. the scene (see Data Sharing).